margolisj/go-supreme/readme.md

 * Figure out if new works for mobile 10/17
 * Bugs from 10/18
     * Queue bug if queues more than once, see logs 13, 18 mac 1, 14 windows - 10/21
+    * Add task name to log output - 10/22
+    * Add API as a log variable and update log stats file - 10/22
 * Unify redundant return queue logic and checkout logic - 10/21

 ## Objectives